microsoft/language-server-protocol/_specifications/specification-3-15.md

 		 *
 		 * A snippet can define tab stops and placeholders with `$1`, `$2`
 		 * and `${3:foo}`. `$0` defines the final tab stop, it defaults to
 		 * the end of the snippet.
-Placeholders with equal identifiers are linked,
+		 * Placeholders with equal identifiers are linked, so that typing in
-		 * that is typing in one will update others too.
+		 * one will update others as well.
 		 */
 		snippetSupport?: boolean;